tomar753ozi-sketch/Dynamic-Resistance-Spacetime-DRS-Theory/README.md

 # 10. Relation to the TOV Equation

-For a static, spherically symmetric perfect fluid, the standard TOV equations are
+For a static, spherically symmetric perfect fluid, the standard TOV equations can be written in geometrized units $G=c=1$ as

 $$
 \boxed{